 It makes sense for any serious historian or researcher to try and understand the function and form of this invaluable pillar of ancient Ireland.
 This page includes a series of posts about key introductory topics on Irish language.
-Each cover a simple set of phrases, they usage, alongside the historical context they derive from in ancient Ireland.
-I make no claim to being an Irish speaker and strongly recommend other cites for learning Irish below.
+Each cover a simple set of phrases, their usage, alongside the historical context they derive from in ancient Ireland.
+I make no claim to being an Irish speaker and strongly recommend other sources for learning Irish below.
 These posts are more about the significance of the language today and its roots in ancient Ireland.

 “Language is at the very heart of what we know about history; it’s the looking glass through which we see the refracted reality.
 It is both history itself and the way we perceive it.”